Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/README.md

 ### ℹ️ Uses standard <sup>2</sup>

-As documented in the [dataspec](https://docs.crow.nl/deelfietsdashboard/hr-dataspec/), data has to be shared using one of the following data standards:
+As documented in the [dataspec](https://docs.dashboarddeelmobiliteit.nl), data has to be shared using one of the following data standards:

 - MDS
 - GBFS
 - TOMP

-There is one additional requirement:

-- All vehicles must have a static ID

-MDS is the prefered data standard to use.
+MDS is the prefered data standard to use for offering vehicle and rental data, as well as exchanging zone policies.

+GBFS is used for sharing service areas and geofencing zones.

 ### ℹ️ Updated <= 30s <sup>3</sup>